calacademy-research/antcat/docker/README.md

 It also adds the gem "rubytheracer" to the gemfile.

+Security - generate an ssh keypair, and add the public_key to the authorized_keys file on the deployed antcat instance.

-the file id_rsa must be current and exist in this directory.
+The corresponding file id_rsa must be current and exist in this directory.
 It must be set `chmod 600`

 to get a shell prompt (for debugging) run debug_export.sh.